 After being arrested and convicted of driving under the influence of alcohol, most people are required to have an ignition interlock device installed in their vehicle.
-Here’s what you should know about it, why it might actually be more dangerous, and how a skilled criminal defense attorney can help you.
+Here’s what you should know about it, why it might be more dangerous, and how a skilled criminal defense attorney can help you.

 What Is an Ignition Interlock Device?